-Canon 1D Mark IV versus Canon 5D Mark III
+Canon 1D Mark IV vs 5D Mark III

-Body comparison: Canon 1D Mark IV vs Canon 5D Mark III
+Body comparison: Canon 1D Mark IV vs 5D Mark III

 An illustration of the physical size and weight of the Canon 1D Mark IV and the Canon 5D Mark III is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably smaller (28 percent) than the Canon 1D Mark IV.
 Moreover, the 5D Mark III is markedly lighter (23 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark IV).
 You can compare the optics available in the Canon EF Lens Catalog.